 Pop over to the Dallas Farmer’s Market for a quick and casual lunch.
 The market has recently undergone a multi-million dollar renovation and it now houses food and artist vendors within the 26,000 square foot space.
 Grab a traditional Italian espresso from Palmieri Cafe then some tasty tacos at Taqueria la Ventana.

 Perhaps my favorite of all the activities that I did while in Dallas was the Sixth Floor Museum at Dealey Plaza.
 For those who might not know, Dealey Plaza is the historic location of President JFK’s assassination in 1963.
 The Sixth Floor Museum is housed in the exact location where assassin Lee Harvey Oswald stood to shoot the fatal shot.
 I found this museum to be exceptionally well-curated.
-Visitors are greeted with an explanation of the geopolitical issues at play during JFK’s presidency in order to set the stage for the assassination.
-You will then follow a nearly minute-by-minute timeline of the events leading up to the assassination on November 22nd.
+Visitors are greeted with an explanation of the geopolitical issues at play during JFK’s presidency.
+Then you will then follow a nearly minute-by-minute timeline of the events leading up to the assassination on November 22nd.

 One of the trendiest neighborhoods in Dallas is Deep Ellum, making it the perfect place to end your day in Texas’s capital city.
 Located directly east of downtown Dallas, Deep Ellum is a lively district characterized by colorful street art, excellent cocktail bars, brewpubs and art galleries.
 Start by grabbing some pre-dinner drinks at HIDE, a high-end cocktail joint known for its creative and well-crafted drinks.
-Next, walk a few blocks over to Pecan Lodge to enjoy some of the best BBQ in Dallas.
-Finish off the night with a beer at a local brewery, such as Braindead Brewing, Deep Ellum Brewing Co, or Angry Dog.
+Then grab a beer at a local brewery, such as Braindead Brewing, or Deep Ellum Brewing Co.
+Finish off your night with dinner at one of the delicious restaurants in Deep Ellum.

 Located almost perfectly between Dallas and Austin, Waco is a logical next stop on your one week road trip in Texas.
 Only an hour and half drive south of Dallas, head out early the next morning to make full use of your day trip to Waco.
 You have most likely heard of two of Waco’s most famous residents– Chip and Joanna Gaines — of HGTV’s Fixer Upper fame.
 This wholesome family has created Magnolia, a cult-like home decor brand, that has seemingly become synonymous with Waco.